arvimal/BootCamp/003-Operating-System-Concepts/01-Process-Management.md

 From 2.6 kernel versions onwards, Linux uses the `Completely Fair Scheduler`, also known as `CFS`.

+>**From Wikipedia**:
+>In contrast to the previous O(1) scheduler used in older Linux 2.6 kernels, the CFS scheduler
+>implementation is not based on run queues.
+Instead, a red–black tree implements a "timeline" of
+>future task execution.
+Additionally, the scheduler uses nanosecond granularity accounting, the
+>atomic units by which an individual process' share of the CPU was allocated (thus making redundant
+>the previous notion of timeslices).
+This precise knowledge also means that no specific heuristics
+>are required to determine the interactivity of a process.

+>Like the old O(1) scheduler, CFS uses a concept called "sleeper fairness", which considers
+>sleeping or waiting tasks equivalent to those on the runqueue.
+This means that interactive tasks
+>which spend most of their time waiting for user input or other events get a comparable share of
+>CPU time when they need it.

 ### 8.1.
 Pre-emptive Scheduling and Co-operative Scheduling

 #### 8.1.1.
 Pre-emptive scheduling

+In Pre-emptive scheduling, the process running on the CPU runs indefinitely or as long as it chooses.

+Ideally, the process should stop (out of courtesy to other processes) after some time, and pass the execution to other processes in the queue.
+But, badly written software can override this and take CPU execution cycles for an indefinite time, thus starving other processes of CPU cycles.

+This is not an optimal scheduling process, and almost all operating systems have moved away from this.

 #### 8.1.2.
 Co-operative scheduling